UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/variables_cpp.md

 int& r_six = six;
 ```

-An rvalue refernce is more general in that it can also be bound to temporaries,
+An rvalue reference is more general in that it can also be bound to temporaries,
 or rvalues.
 An rvalue could be a literal like `6` or the result of an expression
 like `a + b` (i.e. something that you might see on the right hand side of an
 assignment `=` statement).
 An rvalue reference is declared using two ampersands `&&`.